Frederick V of Denmark: Second marriage

 Queen Louise died suddenly on 19 December 1751 at Christiansborg Palace, predeceasing her husband by fourteen years and causing great impact on the royal family and the court's life, where she was adored.
 She was buried with great pomp at Roskilde Cathedral.
 At the time of her death, she was pregnant with her sixth child, who also died.

 The government thought it best for the king to remarry as soon as possible, in an attempt to stabilize his behavior.
 The king himself was initially unwilling to remarry a foreign princess, unless it was with an English princess, none of whom were available at the time.
 Reportedly, the king had a wish to marry Moltke's own daughter, maid-of-honor Catharine Sophie Wilhelmine von Moltke, a match Adam Gottlob did not wish and prevented by quickly having her married to Count Hannibal Wedell of Wedellsborg.
 Moltke then drew the king's attention to Duchess Juliana Maria of Brunswick-Wolfenbüttel, daughter of Ferdinand Albert II, Duke of Brunswick-Lüneburg, and sister-in-law to Frederick the Great of Prussia.
 After having made some additional investigations and met with satisfying answers, the king expressed himself willing to marry her, and the wedding took place at the chapel of Frederiksborg Castle on 8 July 1752.
 The marriage was frowned upon by the people who saw it as too early for the King to remarry.
 Neither did the formal princess appeal to his own taste, and with the court she was never popular—with no other identifiable cause than her sense of rigid etiquette, practised in German princely courts, that may have seemed less friendly than the English Louise.
 During his second marriage, the king had a relationship with Charlotte Amalie Winge.

 Their only child, Hereditary Prince Frederick, was born in 1753.
-He was, in his turn, father of King Christian VIII of Denmark and grandfather of Louise of Hesse, the future queen of Denmark.
+He was, in his turn, father of King Christian Frederick of Norway (later King Christian VIII of Denmark) and grandfather of Louise of Hesse, the future queen of Denmark.
 Juliane Marie died in 1796, having been regent for her son Prince Frederick.